W251 R-Class EGR Issues

 Reactions:ber5ien

-Sorry, can't seen this clearly.
-Is it some kind joining point?
+Sorry, I can't see it clearly.
+Is this some kind of connection point?

 Similar threads